Eduardo-Morales-Alberti/field_group_ajaxified_multipage/README.txt

 ============

-By using Field Group it's possible to easily turn an entity form into a multipage form, however The paging is can only be done on client side which has several disadvantages
+By using Field Group it's possible to easily turn an entity form into a multipage form, however The paging is can only be done on client side which has several disadvantages.
 1. Validation of form fields is very basic, real validation is done after the form is submitted and often user will have to return to previous pages to correct the entered values
 2. More complex multi page forms often dynamically change what user see in next steps depending on the